 The College prepares students for professional training in law, medicine, dentistry, and other health sciences.
-All the courses required or recommended for pre-professionals are annually revised and updated to make certain students are well-prepared and are competitive on required aptitude tests (DAT, LSAT, MCAT, OAT, PCAT, VCAT).
-Among the many opportunities for active learning related to pre-professional studies are: the mock-trial team, speech and debate teams, internships and work experiences, and pre-professional student groups, such as the Chem- Med Club, which provide trips to professional schools and interactions with other pre-professional students and with prominent practitioners in the various fields.
-Should a student later decide not to pursue entrance to a professional school, TTU offers a wide range of degree options that capitalize on the pre-professional work already accomplished.
+Students with the goal of attending professional school are encouraged to declare a health professional Career Track as a supplement to their major (as well as, if applicable, concentration and/or minor) in order to receive additional advising and support, including but not limited to guidance on meeting the pre-requisites of their desired professional program.
+The courses required or recommended for certain professional programs are annually revised and updated to make certain students are well-prepared and are competitive on required aptitude tests (for example, DAT, LSAT, MCAT, OAT, PCAT,and GRE).
+Among the many opportunities for active learning related to pre-professional studies are: the mock-trial team, speech and debate teams, internships and work experiences, and pre-professional student groups, such as the Chem-Med Club, which provide trips to professional schools and interactions with other health-professional Career Track students and with prominent practitioners in the various fields.

-Pre-law students have no fixed requirements, but law schools recommend they major in a discipline known for its rigor in analytical thinking and communication.
+Students in the pre-law Career Track have no fixed curricular requirements, but law schools recommend they major in a discipline known for its rigor in analytical thinking and communication.
 Pre-law students are advised by a team of professors–in Business, English, History, Political Science, and Sociology–led by Associate Professor Lori Maxwell (firstname.lastname@example.org) of the Sociology and Political Science Department.

 Internship in Technology and Community Development